jsherman212/svc_stalker/README.md

 `module/svc_stalker_ctl.s` implements `svc_stalker_ctl`.
 Please look in the `example` directory for more usage.

+**FOR ANY PID YOU REGISTER FOR SYSTEM CALL/MACH TRAP INTERCEPTION, YOU MUST ALSO UN-REGISTER WHEN YOU ARE DONE.**

 **A maximum of 1023 processes can have their system calls be intercepted simultaneously.** If you try and intercept system calls for a 1024th process, `-1` is returned and `errno` is set to `EINVAL`.